jembi/openhim-core-js/docs/user-guide/adding-users.md

 2. List settings: Upon clicking on a transaction in the transactions page, you can choose by default whether to view the transaction on the same page, or to open it in a new window altogether.

-If you have any questions that are not covered in this guide, please [submit an issue](https://github.com/jembi/openhim-console/issues/new) with the 'documentation' label and we will strive to add it to this page.
+If you find a field that is not described here, please let us know by [filing an issue on github](https://github.com/jembi/openhim-core-js/issues/new) with the 'documentation' label.